Cidade da Criança: Incident

 On July 24, 2019, Ilma Pereira, who was next to her six-year-old daughter, dropped 1.5m (4,9 feet) high from the children's roller coaster "Brocumela", which reaches a maximum height of 5 meters (16 feet).
 According to witnesses, she would have passed out.
-Sao Paulo Fire Department and SAMU were called at 11:10 (BRT).
+São Paulo Fire Department and SAMU were called at 11:10 (BRT).
 She was referred to the Mario Covas Hospital (Santo André), with entrance at 12:30 (BRT) and the death was reported by the institution around 14:20 (BRT).
 According to the hospital, Ilma had cranial polytrauma.
 A report from the Santo André Legal Medical Institute indicates that the cause of death was head trauma.
 Ilma hit her head three times on the toy's support beams before falling to the floor.

 In a Notice the park gave solidarity to the victim's family, which "awaits expert and medical reports to clarify the incident" and that in "50 years of history, this is the first incident recorded in the Cidade da Criança."

-The police investigated whether the park had an emergency structure and according to São Bernardo do Campo's 1st DP holder, until July 25, 2019 the park had not presented a safety report.
+The police investigated whether the park had an emergency structure and according to São Bernardo do Campo's 1st DP holder, until July 25, 2019, the park had not presented a safety report.
 The Civil Police inspected the attraction and the City Hall of São Bernardo do Campo reported that the park had the Fire Department Surveyor to operate and it meets all operating standards.
 However, the park kept the roller coaster out of operation until the causes of the incident are clarified.

 Ilma Pereira was veiled on July 26, 2019.
 Delegate Alberto José Mesquita Alves, from the 1st Police District of São Bernardo, cited the need for eventual investigation of manslaughter.